 We all know that life is filled with moments that both change and define who we are and what we want to be.
 This is especially the case with people who love to travel on a regular basis.
 You see, when you are traveling to a new, unfamiliar place, you are completely open to the world and everything that it has to throw your way – and that is one of the moments that can completely change who you are as a person.
 When you are traveling the globe (whether it be alone or with a group of friends), you get to learn about the world and its cultures, but you also get to learn a lot about yourself.

-While it is true that travel changes people in many different ways, there are some certain events that you can expect to occur while you are on the road that will change who you are as a person, and we mean this in the best way possible.
+While it is true that travel changes people in many different ways, there are some certain events that you can expect to occur while you are on the road that will change who you are as a person, and we mean this in the best way possible, even the trusted counselors at Eckert Psychology and Education Centre will agree.
 For example, when you are traveling the world, you become more independent in so many different ways.
 You get to learn how to get yourself from point A to point B without spending too much time or money.
 That being said, here are three more ways travel can make you a better person.
 Enjoy the ride!

 While having a travel plan ready is always a good idea, planning every single detail of your trip is almost impossible.
 With this in mind, you need to know how to plan for the unexpected.
 Sometimes, the things that you least expected to happen are what actually makes the whole trip much more fun, as well as much more interesting.